ant-design/ant-design-pro-site/docs/block.en-US.md

 ## What is Block

 Block is a set of code block.
-It helps you to fast initialize an page with prepared code.
+It helps you to fast initialize a page with prepared code.
-Current Blocks are all the page level block.
-You can tread them as typical page template.
+Current Blocks are all page level blocks.
+You can treat them as typical page templates.
 Use block is alike copy exist page code into your project.

 * Previous: Create JS -> Create CSS -> Create Model -> Create service -> Write page component.